istio/istio.io/content/docs/tasks/traffic-management/fault-injection/index.md

-If you migrate all traffic to `reviews:v3` as described in the [traffic shifting](/docs/tasks/traffic-management/traffic-shifting/) task, you can then try to change the delay rule to any amount less that 2.5s (e.g., 2s) and confirm that the end-to-end flow will continue without any errors.
+If you migrate all traffic to `reviews:v3` as described in the [traffic shifting](/docs/tasks/traffic-management/traffic-shifting/) task, you can then try to change the delay rule to any amount less that 2.5s (e.g., 2s) and confirm that the end-to-end flow continues without any errors.

 ## Injecting an HTTP abort fault